 You may want to partake in the celebration on the water, but if you are the driver of the boat, you must be responsible and not become inebriated.

-Know the ropes
+2. Know the Ropes

-Just as you study state laws before getting your driver's license, you must study and pass an exam to hold a boating license.
+Just as you study state law before getting your driver's license, you must study and pass an exam to hold a boating license.
 People may think they can skip this step and never get caught, but as the stats show, this gamble can result in serious consequences.

 Just wearing any life jacket isn't the solution, though.
 Make sure to have one that properly fits your body and is certified by the USCG.
-That way, the life jacket can do its job if the need arises.
+That way, the life jacket can do its job when you need it.